Mars One: Academia

 Another serious concern uncovered in the research conducted by MIT was replacement parts.
-The PhD candidates estimated the need for spare parts in a Mars colony based on the failure rates of parts on the ISS.
+MIT PhD candidates estimated the need for spare parts in a Mars colony based on the failure rates of parts on the International Space Station.
 They determined that a resupply mission every two years would be necessary unless a large space in the initial launch were to be reserved for extra materials.
 Lansdorp commented on this saying, "They are correct.
 The major challenge of Mars One is keeping everything up and running.
 We don't believe what we have designed is the best solution.
 It's a good solution."

 In March 2015, one of the Mars One finalists, Joseph Roche, stated to media outlets that he believed the mission to be a scam.
 Roche holds doctorate degrees in physics and astrophysics, and shared many of his concerns and criticisms of the mission.
 These claims include that the organization lied about the number of applicants, stating that 200,000 individuals applied versus Roche's claim of 2,761, and that many of the applicants had paid to be put on the list.
 Furthermore, Roche claimed that Mars One was asking finalists for donations from any money earned from guest appearances (which would amount to a minimal portion of the estimated $6 billion required for the mission).
 Finally, despite being one of 100 finalists, Roche himself never spoke to any Mars One employee or representative in person, and instead of psychological or psychometric testing as is normal for astronaut candidates (especially for a lengthy, one-way mission), his interview process consisted of a 10-minute Skype conversation.

-In April 2015, Mars One's CEO Bas Lansdorp admitted that their 12-year plan for landing humans on Mars by 2027 was mostly fiction.